 - you haven’t lost the baby weight yet?

-- you didn’t put on 25 pounds with your pregnancy?
-You’re too skinny to be pregnant.
+- You’re too skinny to be pregnant.
 Eat a hamburger.

 - you’re sending your kids to public school?
 They won’t learn anything.